-How to Layer Colored Pencils to Make a Pumpkin Shelf-Sitter for Your Fall Decor
+How to Layer Colored Pencils for DIY Fall Pumpkin Art

 Cut black chipboard or heavy paper to 6 in. by 6 in. square.
 The heavy surface is needed because you will be applying multiple layers of colored pencil and burnishing or rubbing it into the paper.
 Transfer the outline of the pumpkin from your reference image to the black chipboard using light-colored transfer paper.